It’s never too late – get your first, second or booster dose of the Covid-19 vaccine at local walk-in clinics.

 It was important for me to learn all my customers’ names, so we could create a really genuine community space that was homely and where everybody was welcome.

-Where I grew up, it was the kind of place with a local butchers, greengrocers and corner shop on the high street and I’m really passionate about town centres that bring people together.
+Where I grew up, it was the kind of place with a local butcher, greengrocers and corner shop on the high street and I’m really passionate about town centres that bring people together.

 London can be so transient, but the community in Chingford is different.
 People have lived here for so many years, so it was great to find a place where there was a real, genuine community spirit and camaraderie.